opentaps/opentaps_seas/docs/deploy.rst

 Secrets.json and Configuration
 ------------------------------

-Additonal settings needed in the 'secrets.json' file:
+Additional settings needed in the 'secrets.json' file:

 DJANGO_SECRET_KEY you can generate a random value from opentasp_seas virtualenv with::